DP-Hype: Federated Differentially Private Hyperparameter Search: DP-Hype

 Hyperparameter search, also referred to as hyperparameter optimization or tuning, is the task of finding hyperparameters for a specific learning problem that maximize the utility of this task.
 Formally, let $\hpset \subseteq \mathcal{H}$ denote a set of candidate hyperparameters from the space of possible hyperparameters $\mathcal{H}$.
 The goal is to identify a hyperparameter $\hpset_{j^*} \in \hpset$ that minimizes a loss function $\loss: \mathcal{H} \times \mathcal{D} \rightarrow \mathbb{R}$ on a given data set $\dataset \in \mathcal{D}$ such that

-This definition covers the general, centralized formulation of hyperparameter search, but it becomes substantially more challenging in distributed settings.

-In distributed learning, hyperparameter search can manifest in two fundamentally different ways.
+This is the centralized formulation of hyperparameter search, but it becomes substantially more challenging in federated settings.
+In federated learning, hyperparameter search can manifest in two fundamentally different ways.
 If the data across clients is highly non-iid, then different subpopulations typically emerge, each requiring their own hyperparameters, which may differ significantly from those of other clients.
-In such cases, clustering methods are needed to identify subpopulations and assign suitable hyperparameters to them.
+In such cases, an additional phase is needed to identify subpopulations and assign suitable hyperparameters to them.
 On the other hand, when the clients' data does not differ too much, hyperparameter search reduces to finding common hyperparameters that allow clients to perform a learning task jointly.
 Many federated algorithms such as FedAvg~\cite{fedavg} or FedAdam~\cite{reddi2020adaptive} rely on clients sharing a similar setup, which essentially requires a compromise over hyperparameters.
-The latter scenario, where clients must agree on shared hyperparameters in a distributed manner, is the focus of this work.
+Such a scenario, where clients must agree on shared hyperparameters in a federated manner, is the focus of this work.